hydroper-jet/lang/spec/1.0/source/src/overview/conditional-configuration.md

 # Conditional configuration

-A simplified conditional language with the same lexical grammar as that of the JetWork language is supported by JetWork.
+A simplified conditional language with the same lexical grammar as that of the Jet language is supported by Jet.

 It supports the following expression forms:

-* `constant` — If a JetWorkPM constant is present
+* `constant` — If a JetPM constant is present
-* `constant=value` — If a JetWorkPM constant is equals `"value"`
+* `constant=value` — If a JetPM constant is equals `"value"`
-* `constant!=value` — If a JetWorkPM constant is not equals `"value"`
+* `constant!=value` — If a JetPM constant is not equals `"value"`
 * `!expression` — If condition is false
 * `(expression)` — Parenthesized condition
 * `expression && expression` — If conditions are true
 * `expression || expression` — If one condition is true

-The JetWork language supports the `configuration` directive to allow expanding directives using the conditional language.
+The Jet language supports the `configuration` directive to allow expanding directives using the conditional language.

 ```
 package com.x.y {